AgentMC/Sao20/Translate/En/Part6.md

 "Kururu!!!"

-Encouraged by Tsukigake to chirping by her feet, Ronye also kicked off the ground.
+Encouraged by Tsukigake chirping by her feet, Ronye also kicked off the ground.

 *Even if she goes to the back door, it should be locked of course.
 I do not know what Tiese is going to do, but I have to stop her before she is going to do something unreasonable.* Even so, she couldn’t catch up with her partner running ten mels ahead.